When a person sees two separate or overlapping images of the same object, they are experiencing diplopia — or double vision.

 A functional visual evaluation with Dr. Marianne Hopkins is especially crucial for patients who’ve sustained a head injury — however mild — as visual symptoms may result from the trauma.

 Additionally, if you suspect your child has diplopia or any other visual problem, it’s best to bring them in for a functional vision assessment without delay, as children often lack the verbal skills needed to express what they’re seeing.
 A child experiencing double vision may still be able to identify letters and shapes, making it difficult for parents and teachers to detect a problem.

-If you or a loved one is suffering from diplopia, don’t hesitate to call The Neuro-Optometry Centre at Dr. Hopkins & Associates Optometry to schedule your appointment today.
+If you or a loved one is suffering from diplopia, don’t hesitate to call Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry to schedule your appointment today.